 \subsubsection{CSI Filter And Normalization}

-By using the modified firmware released for Intel WiFi 5300 NIC card~\cite{Halperin2011} and for Nexus 5 smartphone~\cite{Matthias2018}, the mobile devices can get one CSI reading per beacon frame or data frame.
-Although this CSI provides rich information from multiple subcarriers, it is sensitive to the change of environments such as human blocking and movements, interference from other equipment and devices, receiver antenna orientation, etc.,~\cite{Shi2018}.
-In order to filter out the outliers caused by the interference and make the measurement more stable, we adopt the median filter~\cite{Broesch2008} for every subcarrier (every column of an CSI image).
-Then an important normalization process is applied to get cleaner data from the original image.
-Firstly, the original average amplitude of each image at each location $\bm{l}_{i}$ is calculated as
+Though the modified firmware for Intel WiFi 5300 NIC card~\cite{Halperin2011} and Nexus 5 smartphone~\cite{Matthias2018}, the mobile device receives one CSI reading per beacon frame or data frame.
+While CSI values offer a wealth of information from multiple subcarriers, they are susceptible to environmental fluctuations, including human obstruction and movement, interference from nearby devices and equipment, and variations in receiver antenna orientation, among other factors~\cite{Shi2018}.
+In order to filter out the outliers caused by the interference and mitigate the signal instability, we adopt the median filter~\cite{Broesch2008} for each subcarrier followed by a normalization procedure to get cleaner data from the original image.
+The normalization is done by first average the amplitudes of each filtered image at each location $\bm{l}_{i}$ according to